AnshuExodus/LaneSwitch/README.md

 # LaneSwitch
-A retro-racing game created using HTML5, CSS3, Adobe Photoshop and JavaScript
+A retro-racing game created using HTML5, JavaScript and Adobe Photoshop

-Official Event for Tech Tatva 16, (Fest - Manipal Institute of Technology)
+Official Event for Tech Tatva 16, (Fest - Manipal Institute of Technology, Karnataka)